- Patient Comments: Suicide - Causes

 Suicide is the act of purposely ending one's own life.
 The way societies view suicide varies widely according to culture and religion.
 For example, many Western cultures, as well as mainstream Judaism, Islam, and Christianity tend to view killing oneself as quite negative.
 One myth about suicide that may be the result of this view is considering suicide (suicidal ideation) to always be the result of a mental illness.
 Some societies also treat a suicide attempt as if it were a crime.
-However, suicides are sometimes seen as understandable or even honorable in certain circumstances, such as in protest to persecution (for example, a hunger strike), as part of battle or resistance (for example, suicide pilots of World War II; suicide bombers), or as a way of preserving the honor of a dishonored person (for example, killing oneself to preserve the honor or safety of family members).
+However, suicides are sometimes seen as understandable or even honorable in certain circumstances, such as in protest to persecution (for example, a hunger strike), as part of battle or resistance (for example, suicide pilots of World War II, suicide bombers), or as a way of preserving the honor of a dishonored person (for example, killing oneself to preserve the honor or safety of family members).

 There are trends regarding the means of committing suicide as well.
 For example, the frequency of hanging or other forms of self-suffocation increased from 1992 to 2006, while committing suicide by a firearm has decreased during that period of time.

-Suicide is the third leading cause of death for people 10-24 years of age.
+Suicide is the second leading cause of death for people 15-29 years of age.
 Teen suicide statistics for youths 15-19 years of age indicate that from 1950-1990, the frequency of suicides increased by 300% and from 1990-2003, that rate decreased by 35%.
-However, from 2000-2006, the rate of suicide has gradually increased, both in the 10-24 years and the 25-64 years old age groups.
-As of 2010, about 22% of all suicides were committed by people who had been in the military at some time in their lives.
+However, from 2000-2006, the rate of suicide gradually increased, both in the 10-24 years and the 25-64 years old age groups.

 The rate of suicide can vary with the time of year, as wells as with the time of day.
 For example, the number of suicides by train tends to peak soon after sunset and about 10 hours earlier each day.
 Although professionals like police officers and dentists are thought to be more vulnerable to suicide than others, important flaws have been found in the research upon which those claims are based.